zkoss/keikai-blog/blog/_posts/2020-03-12-currency-exchange.markdown

 ## Protect a Sheet to be Read-only
-But hiding toolbar and the context menu is not enough because users can still edit cells arbitrarily.
+But hiding the toolbar and the context menu is not enough because users can still edit cells arbitrarily.
 Therefore, I enabled sheet protection to make the whole sheet read-only so that she won’t accidentally delete a currency row or change a currency rate.

 ```java
 private static final SheetProtection VIEW_ONLY = SheetProtection.Builder.create().withSelectLockedCellsAllowed(true).withSelectUnlockedCellsAllowed(true).withAutoFilterAllowed(true).build();